burakisk/python-ftp-server/README.md

 ```
 $ python server.py
 ```
-now you can start the client
+now you can start the client app
 ```
 $ python client.py
 ```